 Mortgages, however, are a fairly complicated financial matter.
 Whether you are looking for a standard residential mortgage or one tailored to low-income housing, financial institutions like GBTI Bank have programs designed for specific needs.
 Be sure to contact the lender and ask questions to identify the program that is right for you and your situation.

-Lenders look at various factors to determine your lending risk, and financial ability to make mortgage payments on time.
+Lenders look at various factors to determine your lending risk, and financial ability to make mortgage payments on time and buy to let deposits if you are planning to rent out your new property.
 Qualifying for a mortgage is one thing, but settling on the agreeable mortgage terms are another issue.
 Lenders determine your loan terms depending on several factors that indicate your financial performance and situation.
 Based on these checks, here are six useful tips to help you score the best mortgage rates possible.

 Improve Your Credit Score

 Your credit score represents your likelihood to pay loans, and pay on time.
 Lenders use your credit score to determine your lending risk.
 If your credit score is anywhere below 620 on the FICO scale (subprime), lenders may consider you a high-risk borrower.
 With such a poor score, you might struggle to get a mortgage at all, let alone favorable terms.

 If you do get a loan with a poor credit score, it’s likely to come with many strings attached and high-interest rates.
 Work on improving your credit score before applying for a mortgage to get lenient terms and low rates.

 Make a Huge Deposit

 The larger your down payment on the property, the better the terms on your mortgage.
 A sizable deposit lowers your loan-to-value ratio, which is one of the key considerations in risk assessment.
 Plus, you also get a smaller loan as top up, which means the payment period is shortened.